Quinoa Black Bean Burgers

 Where’s the beef?
 Alive and well and hangin with their friends on a ranch somewhere!
 Trust me!
 You won’t miss the beef in these black bean veggie burgers at all!
 These black bean veggie burgers are light and delicious and as far as this simple chipotle mayo goes…. it takes the flavor of these Quinoa Black Bean Burgers over the top!

-HOMEMADE BLACK BEAN VEGGIE BURGERS RECIPE (What you’ll need)
+HOMEMADE BLACK BEAN VEGGIE BURGERS RECIPE

 - Extra-virgin olive oil